DHAiRYA2048/Basic-website/README.md

-# In this repo you can find some cool mini projects by me
+# In this repo you can find some cool projects by me

 ### Restaurant Website:
 This folder contains CSS and HTML code for a simple website which contains 3 pages and Javascript functionality like hover and a drop down box!